karamhaddad/Multimodal-Digit-Recognition/README.md

 ## Results

 The model's performance can be evaluated based on the validation accuracy printed during training.
 The best model is saved as `best_model.pth`.
+I was able to obtain 99.18% accuracy on the test set.

 ## Feature Visualization